 Expense Forecasting Maximizes Deduction Timing

-Major purchases, prepaid expenses, and depreciation elections all benefit from strategic timing.
-When you know what expenses are coming and what your tax position looks like, you can place deductions where they create the most value.
+Major purchases, prepaid expenses, and depreciation elections all benefit from strategic timing, and forecasting helps with complex calculations around deduction timing.
+When you know what expenses are coming and what your tax position looks like, you can place deductions where they create the most value with greater accuracy.

 A medical practice planning to buy new equipment, for instance, might accelerate that purchase into the current year if projections show unusually high income—or delay it if next year looks more favorable.